akoskm/saas/README.md

 ## Demo

 To host the demo, We need a DigitalOcean droplet with 2GB RAM for FusionAuth to run.
-You can make this happen by donating at https://github.com/sponsors/akoskm. 󰕹
+You can make this happen by making a donation at https://github.com/sponsors/akoskm. 🙇‍♂️

 ## Setup